memgraph/docs/mage/how-to-guides/create-a-new-module-python.md

 ---
 id: create-a-new-module-python
-title: Developing a query module in Python
+title: How to create a query module in Python
-sidebar_label: Create a Python module
+sidebar_label: Create a Python query module
 ---

 Query modules can be implemented using the [Python